 The Catering Manager and the team are proud that the kitchen holds the five stars food hygiene rating issued by the local authority.
 Five is top of the scale, which means the hygiene standards are very good and fully comply with the law.

 Canteen Times and Menu

-Full details of the meals available can be found by clicking on the links below:
+Full details of the meals, snacks and drinks available on a daily basis can be found by clicking here.

-These menus are reviewed at regular intervals and will change seasonally.
+These menus are reviewed at regular intervals and could be subject to change.

-Energy Drinks are no longer permitted on the school site.
+Energy Drinks are not permitted in School.
 Students found to be drinking energy drinks will have them confiscated.

 Allergen Policies and Dietary Requirements

 If your child/children has any specific dietary requirements then please discuss them with the school and the catering manager will endeavour to accommodate their needs.

 When selecting produce and drawing up menus WNAT Executive Head Chef adheres to various policies regarding allergens and dietary requirements ensuring all food produced is well balanced and nutritional